Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

 \begin{remark} Up to derived equivalence we can suppose that $(\alpha,\beta)$ is in degree zero.
 In this case, the pinching of $\mathcal{S}$ at $\gamma$ sends the graded simple admissible dissection associated to $\Lambda$ to the graded simple admissible dissection associated to $\Lambda_{(\alpha,\beta)}$ (with the identification of the arcs corresponding to $\sigma(\alpha)$ and $\tau(\alpha)$). \end{remark}

 We now state a useful result on derived equivalences for graded pinched gentle algebras.
-For a closed curve $\gamma$ on a pinched marked surface with simple admissible dissection $(\mathcal{S},\Delta,G)$ that does not go through a singularity, we define its winding number to be $w_{\eta(\Delta_{\sslash},G_{\sslash})}(\gamma)$.
+For a closed curve $\gamma$ on a marked surface with conical singularities with simple admissible dissection $(\mathcal{S},\Delta,G)$ that does not go through a singularity, we define its winding number to be $w_{\eta(\Delta_{\sslash},G_{\sslash})}(\gamma)$.

-\begin{proposition} Let $\Lambda$ be a graded pinched gentle algebra corresponding to a pinched marked surface with graded simple admissible dissection $(\mathcal{S},\Delta,G)$.
+\begin{proposition} Let $\Lambda$ be a graded pinched gentle algebra corresponding to a marked surface with conical singularities with graded simple admissible dissection $(\mathcal{S},\Delta,G)$.
 Let $\gamma$ be a simple closed curve on $\mathcal{S}$ with zero winding number that does not go through a singularity nor encloses a subsurface containing only punctures or singularities.

 There exists a graded simple admissible dissection $(\Delta',G')$ on $\mathcal{S}$ that is adapted to $\gamma$ (see Proposition~\ref{Prop.
 Kronecker Adapted Dissection}), and such that $per(\Lambda) \simeq per(\Lambda')$ where $\Lambda'$ is the graded pinched gentle algebra associated to $(\mathcal{S},\Delta',G')$. \end{proposition}